tbleicher/sketchup-react-demo/docs/connect_ruby_with_js.md

 We have established a way to send data from the HtmlDialog to Ruby via a callback and use the `execute_script` function to invoke a JavaScript function with arguments from Ruby.
 However, this will only work when the dialog is created by the SketchUp extension.
 If we want to use the benefits of the *webpack dev server* we have to handle the error that results from the missing global `sketchup` object.

-The `sketchupAction` function will try to execute `sketchup.su_action` and check if the resulting error was caused by a missing reference to the `sketchup` object.
+The `sketchupAction` function (in `App.js`) will try to execute `sketchup.su_action` and check if the resulting error was caused by a missing reference to the `sketchup` object.
 In that case we use a stand-in function (`browser_action`) to generate the response data and call the `update_data` function with the result like Ruby would do.

 We have to add a comment for ESLint to consider `sketchup` a globally declared object, otherwise the compile step will fail with errors about an undeclared variable.